Fountain Gardens

 Sentosa Fountain Gardens (or simply known as the Fountain Gardens) was a garden promenade attraction on the western part of Sentosa Island, Singapore, which opened in 1989.
 It was located in the Imbiah Lookout zone of the island.
-The gardens and other features were demolished in 2007 for construction of the new Resorts World Sentosa, a large integrated style resort with new entertainment venues.
+In 2007, the gardens and their surrounding attractions were cleared to make way for Resorts World Sentosa, a large integrated resort complex featuring new entertainment and leisure facilities.

 Features

 The former gardens at twilight, before the Sentosa Musical Fountain show began.